 Students may work together on homework.
 However, each student must figure out how to write up his or her own solution to be turned in.
 That means for example that you and a friend may figure out together how to prove a statement, but the written-out proofs you turn in should not be verbatim copies of each other.

-Reading and homework problems will be posted on this page.
+Reading assignments and homework problems will be posted on this page (again: not on Blackboard).